smscully/terraform-s3-cloudfront/README.md

 + Established connection to an AWS account

 ### Installation
-To install the script, either clone the [terraform-s3-website](.) repo or download the files to the local host.
+To install the script, either clone the [terraform-s3-cloudfront](.) repo or download the files to the local host.

 ## Usage
+As a preliminary step, modify the `dev.tfvars` as appropriate for the current environment.
+Of particular importance, the `zone_id` variable must be updated to include the ID of an existing Hosted Zone and the `domain` variable must be updated to a secondary domain of the primary domain associated with the Hosted Zone.
+The [dev.tfvars](./dev.tfvars) file in the repository has placeholder values for these variables.

 To run the script, follow standard Terraform practices by navigating to the directory that holds the `main.tf` script, then running the commands to initialize and apply the script:

 ```bash